SW

 Application Method

-Online via NYSDEC's eDEC system or paper submission
+Online via NYSDEC's eDEC system — electronic eNOI submission now mandatory (paper no longer accepted)

 Fee